-Episode settings
+Episode Settings

 After you decide on episode progression, edit the settings for each Parent City episode and each assigned colony.
 Click the 'Settings' button, and a panel with several buttons appears.
-Some settings are available only in Greek adventures, and others are only available in Atlantean adventures.
 Click each button to set the following:

 Start Date